AmnadTaowsoam/FarmIQ_V02/docs/cloud-layer/01-cloud-services.md

 - Cloud services must be stateless and horizontally scalable (HPA-friendly) with clear ownership boundaries.
 - All consumer handlers must be idempotent and safe to retry.
 - All logging must be JSON structured and collected by Datadog; no sensitive PII in logs.

+---

+## Doc Change Summary (2025-12-27)

+- Added `cloud-llm-insights-service` and optional `cloud-ml-model-service` to the canonical service list and boundaries.
+- Evolved `cloud-analytics-service` to include an orchestrator surface for synchronous insights generation (still consumes RabbitMQ for materialization).
+- Documented `cloud-notification-service` contract and data ownership for in-app dashboard notifications (including severity, targets, and delivery attempts).

+## Next Implementation Steps

+1) Implement `cloud-llm-insights-service` (sync MVP + persistence + audit).
+2) Add orchestrator endpoints to `cloud-analytics-service` and integrate LLM calls (feature summaries only).
+3) Add BFF proxy endpoints for dashboard insights (dashboard-web calls only BFF).
+4) Implement `cloud-ml-model-service` (optional) if forecasts/predictions should be externalized.